SystemFw/blog/content/staging/data-oriented.md

 `Log` object, even though its identity will never change, only its contents will.

-Data Oriented Design's focus on data transformations helped us hone in on exactly what we need, and delivered code that is _both_ simpler and faster in this scenario.
+Focusing on essential data transformations helped us hone in on exactly what we need, and delivered code that is _both_ simpler and faster in this scenario.

-It's also interesting to see how the code changed much in the same way as it does when Data Oriented Design is applied to in-memory OO code:
-TODO: ^ deal with this sentence

-we no longer have these self contained objects like Log and Counter, connected by nested pointers (dynamic table names), with pointer hopping (`streams` --> `Log` --> `Counter`) and instead data is layed out in flat tables with static indexes.
+It's also interesting how Data Oriented Design changed our code in much the same way it does when applied to an in-memory OO codebase: we no longer have these self contained objects like `Log` and `Counter`, connected by nested pointers (dynamic table names), with pointer hopping (`streams` --> `Log` --> `Counter`).
+Instead, data is layed out in flat tables with static indexes.

 ## Conclusion